Concrete Leveling with Polyurethane Foam Injection

 Patching and Caulking

-Holes are patched and joints are caulked.
+Holes are patched and as an option, joints can be caulked.

 Polyurethane foam can be used to level and lift: